-Then, 'It is good to give praise unto the Lord...'
+Then, 'It is good to give praise unto the Lord..."
 Trisagion through Our Father, troparion. and resurrectional theotokion in the same tone; litany, and three full prostrations.
 First Hour with its kathisma; troparion and kontakion of the holy hierarch.
 At the Prayer of St. Ephraim, three full prostrations.
-Dismissal.
+Dismissai.

 The Third, Sixth and Ninth Hours, with their kathismata, at the proper time, following the pattern of the First Hour; and the Beatitudes quickly, and the rest.
 At each Hour, three full prostrations.
-At the Sixth Hour, the Prophecy is read as set forth in the Triodion.